How much money, time and resources are going into your internal audits?

 - Cost of resources – 1 person or a team

-- Cost of internal auditor training to meet requirements of standard and expectations of certification body, including all customer specific and regulatory requirements
+- Cost of internal auditor training to meet requirements of standard and expectations of the certification body, including all customer-specific and regulatory requirements

 - The amount of time for training and the audit itself